isshannn/workshop/README.md

   "total_traded_quantity": Volumes or the quantities of the stock traded.
   "total_traded_value": It's the sum of volume traded and price at which the trade took place.
   "timestamp": Represents the trading date.
   "total_trades": Total number of trades that took place.
-Remeber that 1 trade can involve more than 1 stock.
-  "isin": Unique identification of a stock.
+Remeber that 1 trade can involve more than 1 stock "isin": Unique identification of a stock.
 This field is not significant now.

 ## Validations